fhdsl/NIH_Data_Sharing/docs/04-writing_a_DMS_plan.md

 </div>

 ## Data Preservation, Access, and Associated Timelines

-A. List where the data will be shared
+### List where the data will be shared

-- Describe the repositories for sharing the scientific data, as well as the metadata.
+☑️  Describe the repositories for sharing the scientific data, as well as the metadata.

-B. Methods to make scientific data findable and identifiable
+### Methods to make scientific data findable and identifiable

- - Describe what you will do to make the data more findable and identifiable.
-For example, you could use a persistent unique identifier or other standard indexing tool.
-[Zenodo](https://zenodo.org/) can be a useful option for creating digital object identifiers (DOIs).
+☑️  Describe what you will do to make the data more findable and identifiable.

+- _For example, you could use a persistent unique identifier or other standard indexing tool.
+[Zenodo](https://zenodo.org/) can be a useful option for creating digital object identifiers (DOIs)._

-C. Timeline of scientific data sharing:
+### Timeline of scientific data sharing:

-- Describe when the scientific data will be made available to others.
+☑️  Describe when the scientific data will be made available to others.

-  - Recall that data must be shared no later than the time of publication of findings or the end of the award (whatever comes first), however the NIH encourages th the data be shared as early as possible.
+- _Recall that data must be shared no later than the time of publication of findings or the end of the award (whatever comes first), however the NIH encourages th the data be shared as early as possible._
-  - Renewals can have an updated DMS plan with a different timeline, but if not approved must use previous DMS date.
+- _Renewals can have an updated DMS plan with a different timeline, but if not approved must use previous DMS date._
-  - No cost extension also allows for more time.
+- _No cost extension also allows for more time._

-- Describe how long data will be available to others.
+☑️  Describe how long data will be available to others.

-  - There is no requirement for how long need to be available, however, note that journals may have requirements and the NIH encourages that data be made available for as long as possible.
+- _There is no requirement for how long need to be available, however, note that journals may have requirements and the NIH encourages that data be made available for as long as possible._

 ## Access, Distribution, or Reuse Considerations

-- Describe how you considered various factors that may influence data access or hinder your ability to share the data including:
+Describe how you considered various factors that may influence data access or hinder your ability to share the data including:
+&nbsp;

-    - What type of consent was used or will be used to gather the data
+☑️  Describe type of consent was used or will be used to gather the data.
+&nbsp;

+☑️  Describe if access to data related to human subjects will be controlled &nbsp;

-    - Privacy and confidentiality protections consistent with applicable federal, Tribal, state, and local laws, regulations, and policies
+☑️  Ensure privacy and confidentiality protections consistent with applicable federal, Tribal, state, and local laws, regulations, and policies.
-    - If access to data related to human subjects will be controlled
+&nbsp;

-    - Any restrictions imposed by federal, Tribal, or state laws, regulations, or policies, or existing or anticipated agreements
+☑️  Describe any restrictions imposed by federal, Tribal, or state laws, regulations, or policies, or existing or anticipated agreements
+&nbsp;

+☑️  Describe any other relevant data sharing policies.

-    - Any other data sharing policies such as the Genomic Data Sharing Policy
+- _An example could be the Genomic Data Sharing Policy._

-    - Other sharing limitations:
+☑️ Describe any reasons that will limit data sharing.
+Other sharing limitations:

-      - datasets cannot practically be digitized with reasonable efforts
-      - privacy or safety of research participants would be compromised or place them at greater risk of re-identification or suffering harm when de-identification would be insufficient
+- _This could be because datasets cannot practically be digitized with reasonable efforts, or that privacy or safety of research participants would be compromised or place them at greater risk of re-identification._

 ## Oversight

-- Describe who will manage compliance with the DMS plan.
+☑️  Describe who will manage compliance with the DMS plan.
+&nbsp;

-- Describe how compliance will be monitored.
+☑️  Describe how compliance will be monitored.

 ## List of references for your DMS Plan